 Day 2: Waterford – Rock of Cashel – Cork – Cobh – Cork

-After a complimentary tea from the hostel and a snack-breakfast on the go we arrived in the sleeping town of Cashel for a visit of the popular castle Rock of Cashel.
+After a complimentary tea from the hostel and a snack-breakfast on the go, we arrived in the sleeping town of Cashel for a visit to the popular Castle Rock of Cashel.
 Amazing place, amazing views, hiking options.
 We stole a moment with the nearby and not-so-popular castle (more of remains of a castle) and continued to Cork.

 Charming little surprise